Manoj735/1000-DSA/README.md

 **14.** Click on `Create Pull Request`.

 **15.** Woohoo!
-You have made a PR to the ZeroOctave-Javascript-Projects :boom: .
+You have made a PR to the 1000-DSA :boom: .
 Wait for your submission to be accepted and your PR to be merged.

 **Thank you for your interest in contributing to our Repo!🏼**

 **Kudos to you🎈**

-# This Will Help🌩️

-- *Why clone everything to the machine?
-Just press "." (dot) after opening the forked repo in a browser tab.
-See the Magic!🎉*
-- *Want to preview your live changes?
-Copy and paste the project.html URL into [GitHack](https://raw.githack.com/).
-You will get 2 URLs for production and development, copy and paste them into a new tab.
-See the Magic!🎉*